Moonsong-Labs/storage-hub-runtime-poc/storagehub-client-node/README.md

   - `commands.rs`: Inbound command handler.
 - `lightclient/`: Contains the [`subxt`](https://github.com/paritytech/subxt) light client implementation for the MSP/BSP and User nodes to listen to events and send extrinsics to StorageHub.
   - `client.rs`: Client initialization and client loop.
-  - `local.rs`: Local/docker compose run loop, listening to events and sending extrinsics to StorageHub and sending commands to the `p2p` module.
+  - `local.rs`: Local/docker compose run loop, listening to events and sending extrinsics to StorageHub and sending commands to the `swarm`.
   - `support.rs`: Supported runtimes (local, docker compose, etc.).

 ## How to run locally